WebAssembly/exception-handling/document/core/exec/runtime.rst

 ..................

-Like labels, exception handlers carry the return arity :math:`n` of the respective try block, and their associated branch *target*, which is expressed syntactically as an :ref:`instruction <syntax-instr>` sequence:
+Like labels, exception handlers carry the return arity :math:`n` of the respective |TRY| block, and their associated branch *target*, which is expressed syntactically as an :ref:`instruction <syntax-instr>` sequence:

 .. math::